MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 ### [Azure CLI](#tab/azure-cli)

 Azure CLI commands can be run in the [Azure Cloud Shell](https://shell.azure.com) or on a workstation with the [Azure CLI installed](/cli/azure/install-azure-cli).
-You can view or download the complete Azure CLI script to create all resources at [https://github.com/Azure-Samples/msdocs-nodejs-mongodb-azure-sample-app/blob/main/scripts/create-nodejs-mongodb-resources.sh](https://github.com/Azure-Samples/msdocs-nodejs-mongodb-azure-sample-app/blob/main/scripts/create-nodejs-mongodb-resources.sh).
+You can view or the [complete Azure CLI script for creating Azure resources](https://github.com/Azure-Samples/msdocs-nodejs-mongodb-azure-sample-app/blob/main/scripts/create-nodejs-mongodb-resources.sh) in the GitHub repository for this tutorial.

 First, create a resource group to act as a container for all of the Azure resources related to this application.